Nnrudrapatna35/college-football-fight-songs-project/data-analysis/data-analysis.md

     ## [1] 0

-Since backwards selection removed both `bpm` and `sec_duration` from our model, we can conclude that these two variables are not valid predictors for the number of tropes in a college fight song.
+Since backwards selection removed both `bpm` and `sec_duration` from our model, we should conclude that these two variables are not valid predictors for the number of tropes in a college fight song.

+However, we must consider one last element before concluding that `bpm` and `sec_duration` are poor predictors of `trope_count`: the requirements for linear regression.
+Amongst other things, a linear model mandates a continuous numerical response variable\!
+But, it is clear that `trope_count` does not fulfill this criterion since it is a counting (discrete) numerical response variable.
+Thus, our final conclusions are as follows: this method of analysis involving linear regression is invalid and it is likely (but not guaranteed) that the explanatory variables are poor predictors of the response variable.

 ### Research Question 2